 Many tea lovers aren’t aware of the health-related problems with tea bags.
+Most tea bags are not biodegradable, which makes them a serious waste product and harmful for the environment.
 Usually, tea bags are made of bleached paper, nylon, and plastic.
 When submerged in boiling water, tea bags release billions of harmful microplastic per serving.
-All tea bags aren’t biodegradable, harming the environment in the process.
-This blog post covers the dangers of tea bags and which healthy alternative you should opt for.

-General tea bags are made of nylon, plastic, or bleached paper.
+Regular tea bags are made of nylon, plastic, or bleached paper.
 Glue and other harmful chemicals are used for sealing tea bags.
-Around 11 billion microplastics are released in a single serving from plastic and nylon tea bags when submerged in boiling water to make tea!
+In a single serving tea bag, around 11 billion microplastics are released from the plastic and nylon when submerged in boiling water to make tea!

-In this article, we detail what makes tea bags such an undesirable product for humans and the environment.
-We will also look at the health-related dangers of tea bags.
+Read on to see what makes tea bags such an undesirable product for humans and the environment.
 Similar to how we are always concerned about the food we consume, we should also be aware of the packaging materials that food comes in.

 What Are Tea Bags Made Of?